 Luigi Fantappiè was born in Viterbo, Italy, on the 15th of September 1901.
-He graduated in high mathematics at the age of 21 on the 4th of July 1922 in the most selective Italian university, the "Scuola Normale di Pisa", where he was a roommate and close friend of Enrico Fermi.
+He graduated in high mathematics at the age of 21 on the 4th of July 1922 in the most selective Italian university, the "Scuola Normale di Pisa", where he was a room-mate and close friend of Enrico Fermi.
 In 1926 he became professor of algebraic mathematics at the University of Florence, and in 1927 of infinitesimal analysis at the University of Palermo.
-His important mathematical research was recognized with the Mathematical Medal of the Italian Science Society in 1929, and with the prize in mathematics of the "Accademia dei Lincei" and with the Volta prize of the "Accedemia d'Italia" in 1931.
-In 1931-32 he taught in the Universities of Berlin, Gottingen, Munich, Colonia, Friburgo and Lipsia, and in 1932 he became Director of the Institute of Mathematics at the University of Bologna.
-After 6 years in Brazil, where he founded and directed the Mathematical Institute of San Paolo, he became vice-president of the National Institute of High Mathematics at the University of Rome (founded and directed by Francesco Severi) where he taught high mathematics analysis.
-In 1954 he was nominated Accademico dei Lincei and in 1955 he was given the golden medal as Benemerito della Cultura.
+His important mathematical researches were recognized with the Mathematical Medal of the Italian Science Society in 1929, and with the prize in mathematics of the "Accademia dei Lincei" and with the Volta prize of the "Accedemia d'Italia" in 1931.
+In 1931-32 he taught in the Universities of Berlin, Gottinga, Munich, Colonia, Friburgo and Lipsia, and in 1932 he became Director of the Institute of Mathematics at the University of San Paolo, he became vice-president of the National Institute of High Mathematics at the University of Rome (founded and directed by Francesco Severi) where he taught high mathematics analysis.
+In 1954 he was nominated Accademico dei Lincei, and in 1955 he was given the golden medal as Benemerito della Cultura.
 He died in Bagnaia on the 28th of July 1956.